-The independence of regulators is ranked a little below that of many other European countries
+The independence of regulators is ranked a little above that of many other European countries

-FIGURE 51 INDEPENDENCE OF REGULATORS IN SIX NETWORK SECTORS 2013
+FIGURE 45 INDEPENDENCE OF REGULATORS IN SIX NETWORK SECTORS 2013 Source: OECD Government at a Glance 2017

-- This indicator captures the formal structures that insulate the regulator from undue influence, including whether a regulator can receive instructions from the executive, whether its independence is stated in law, which bodies can overturn its decisions, and how staff are recruited and dismissed. - The six network sectors are electricity, gas, telecom, railroad transport infrastructure, airports and ports. - While there is little variation in score between countries, Ireland scores a little below average for the European countries examined against this indicator.
+- This indicator captures the formal structures that insulate the regulator from undue influence, including whether a regulator can receive instructions from the executive, whether its independence is stated in law, which bodies can overturn its decisions, and how staff are recruited and dismissed. - The six network sectors are electricity, gas, telecom, railroad transport infrastructure, airports and ports. - While there is little variation in score between countries, Ireland scores a little better than average for the European countries examined against this indicator.